dogdoglization/node-jsso-server/README.md

 ![alt text](https://raw.github.com/dogdoglization/node-jsso-server/master/readme_resource/how_it_work.png "code view of JSSO usage")

-You can not only use JSSOs remotely, but also refer and make calls from other JSSOs in the same server.
+You not only can use JSSOs remotely, but also refer and make calls from other JSSOs under the same server.

 ##Usage